wenfuwang/wenfuwang.github.io/README.md

 1-MCRInstaller.exe

 NOTE: Verify that version 9.3 (R2017b) of the MATLAB Runtime is installed.
-If the MATLAB Runtime is not installed, you can run the MATLAB Runtime installer.

-To find its location, enter
+If the MATLAB Runtime is not installed, you can find its location, enter

     >>mcrinstaller
+at the MATLAB prompt.

 Alternatively, download and install the Windows version of the MATLAB Runtime for R2017b from the following link on the MathWorks website:

     http://www.mathworks.com/products/compiler/mcr/index.html